Film and TV Studies is ranked Top 5 London (Guardian League Table 2018).

 - GCE A-level BBC, including Grade B in English Literature or English Language plus Literature or Literature in English.

-- BTEC Level 3 Extended Diploma DDD in Art and Design, Applied Science, Business, Creative Media Production, Media, Performing Arts or Production Arts AND A-level English grade B. OR if applicant does not have A-level English Literature or English Language & Literature they will need to submit a written sample of work.
+- BTEC Level 3 Extended Diploma DDM in Art and Design, Applied Science, Business, Creative Media Production, Media, Performing Arts or Production Arts AND A-level English grade B. OR if applicant does not have A-level English Literature or English Language & Literature they will need to submit a written sample of work.

 - BTEC Level 3 Subsidiary Diploma D in any subject AND A-levels grade BC including English Literature or English Language and Literature combined or Literature in English at grade B.